chandanhpcic/docs/source/legal.rst

 -----------------
 Logos may be subject to additional copyrights, property rights, trademarks etc. and may require the consent of a third party or the license of these rights.
-Deciso B.V. does not represent or make any warranties that it owns or licenses any of the mentioned, nor does it grant them.
+Reticen8 B.V. does not represent or make any warranties that it owns or licenses any of the mentioned, nor does it grant them.

 ----------------